What Is Asbestos?

 Asbestos may cause lung cancer if the fibers get trapped in the lungs and cause the formation of malignant (cancerous) tumors.

-- Pleural effusions: Pleural effusions occur when fluid builds up within the pleura, the lining of the lungs.
-They can cause chest pain, coughing, and breathing problems.
+- Pleural effusions: These buildups of fluid within the pleura (lining of the lungs) can cause chest pain, coughing, and breathing issues.

-- Pleural plaques: When asbestos fibers are inhaled, they can damage the pleura and cause collagen to build up.
-Over time, collagen hardens and forms pleural plaques, a chalky and harmless substance.
+- Pleural plaques: Asbestos fibers can damage the pleura and cause collagen (a protein) to build up.
+Over time, the collagen hardens and causes pleural thickening.

 - Pleuritis: Also known as pleurisy, this condition occurs when the pleura becomes irritated.
 It causes chest pain and difficulty breathing.